- are rich in L-Arginine which improves sexual functions in men.

-Cashews provide your body with valuable nutrients, including vitamins and minerals that lead to many health benefits.
+Cashews provide men’s bodies with valuable nutrients, including vitamins and minerals that lead to many health benefits.
 The levels of protein, healthy fats and low glycemic carbohydrates found in the nut help with some of the most basic, but necessary bodily functions.
 Cashew nuts, or cashews, make an excellent between meal snacks and are also delicious as nut butter or thrown into stir-fries and Asian dishes.
 They also make a delicious creamy sauce used in Indian curries.
 The health benefits of cashew nuts include heart disease prevention, bone health, antioxidant protection and energy production.
 Nuts are aphrodisiacs in general and contain powerful elements to improve sexual health.

 Health Benefits of Cashews